infobozk/Hybrid-DNS/readme.md

 Note: there is no conditional forwarding rule configured.
 For name resolution for Azure resources such as PrivateLink endpoints you would be required to host those zones on your DNS-servers.

-Additionally, some organisations opt to make the Azure hosted DNS VM's the primary DNS-servers.
+Additionally, some organizations opt to make the Azure hosted DNS VM's the primary DNS-servers.
 Local DNS-servers in branch locations and on-premises are configured as ReadOnly machines, transferring all zone information from the centralized DNS-servers.
 Benefit of this type of setup is a single-pane-of-glass type of DNS solution.
 Most administrative tasks relating to DNS would only be performed on the centralized servers.

 ## DNS Solution 2
 ![](https://github.com/infobozk/Hybrid-DNS/blob/6201c4e0e441fafa251eb17a31831fe981ae4e31/images/HybridDNS-2.png)
 ![](https://github.com/infobozk/Hybrid-DNS/blob/91532108477e49b2214e594e90ced4334f0e6f06/images/DNSFlow-2.png)
 An alternative to solution 1 is configuring the on-premises DNS-servers with conditional forwarding.
 In case the on-premises client requires name resolution for certain domains (e.g., privatelink), the on-premises DNS-server will forward these requests towards Azure.

-The same pros and cons apply to this solution, but there are also some notable difference:
+The same pros and cons apply to this solution, but there are also some notable differences:

 - Conditional forwarding rules must be setup and maintained
 - A dependency is created by having this conditional forwarding.
 For name resolution to work, the connectivity between on-prem and Azure needs to be up and running.
-In most use-cases this should not be an issue, if the connection is down there is no traffic flow either way.
+In most use-cases this should not be an issue if the connection is down there is no traffic flow either way.
 So even if the name resolution did work, traffic would not reach the destination.
 However, in certain use-cases, this is not desired.
 Be aware of this when designing your infrastructure.

 ## DNS Scenario 3
 ![](https://github.com/infobozk/Hybrid-DNS/blob/e96a7e5d67d2869f0feef56c2752e90eef649b7e/images/HybridDNS-3.png)
 ![](https://github.com/infobozk/Hybrid-DNS/blob/91532108477e49b2214e594e90ced4334f0e6f06/images/DNSFlow-3.png)
 A different variation to this kind of setup is to replace the IaaS VM in Azure by the Azure Private DNS Resolver.
+This managed solution required two dedicated subnets for the inbound and outbound endpoints.
+From the on-premises point of view, we would be forwarding DNS-queries to the private IP-addresses of the inbound endpoints.
+Traffic flow is very similar to Scenario 2.
+Key difference being that we no longer have DNS-servers running in Azure.

 The official documentation mentions the following benefits: